-A: Yes. alamarBlue reagent is stable to multiple freeze/thaw cycles.
+A: Yes. alamarBlue HS and alamarBlue reagents are stable to multiple freeze/thaw cycles.
 Be sure to heat the reagent in a 37°C water bath and mix the reagent to ensure a homogenous solution before use.

 Q: Do I need to protect alamarBlue reagent from light?

-A: Yes, alamarBlue reagent is very slowly converted into a fluorescent product over time, when exposed to light, thus leading to high background values.
+A: Yes, alamarBlue reagents are very slowly converted into a fluorescent product over time, when exposed to light, thus leading to high background values.
 Store the reagent, protected from light.